sagold/FuzzyFilePath/README.md

 ### <a name="configuration_settings">Settings</a>

+##### `project_directory`:String
+Set project directory for completions ot a sub folder in sublime project folder.
+This will deny any caching or completion of folders outside this folder. i.e. `"project_directory": "dev/src"`

 ##### `base_directory`:String
 Default base directory to use if set in [scope-rule](#configuration_settings_scopes). i.e. `"base_directory": "dev/src"` will be used for relative or absolute filepath completions if scope-property